MiloCoombs2002/Final-Year-Project/README.md

-# Exact vs. Predicted Kinetic Energies in 1D Infinite Square Well
+# Uisng Harriman and Zumbe-Maschke orbitals to predict kinetic energy of electrons
 ## Introduction
 This repository showcases my final year project, focusing on the calculation of exact kinetic energies of electrons in a 1D infinite square well.
-The project explores the accuracy of predicted kinetic energies derived from the Harriman Orbitals proposed by John Harriman in 1981, employing orbital-free density functional theory.
+The project explores the accuracy of predicted kinetic energies derived from the Harriman Orbitals proposed by John Harriman in 1981 and Zumbe and Mascke in 1983, employing orbital-free density functional theory.
 ## Key Features
 - Calculation of exact kinetic energies in a 1D infinite square well.
 - Utilization of Harriman Orbitals formula for predicting kinetic energies.